Adopt best practices for each process

 1. Anticipating news skills

-2. Limit the loss of skills
+2. Limiting the loss of skills

 Areas for improvement in the management of skills